 Upon request, forms are sent to you authorizing your generous gift to the health science center.
 Complete the information and have two people witness your signature.
 Witnesses must be at least 18 years old.
 Your signatures do not need to be notarized.
 The original form must be sent back to us.
 One duplicate form should be kept where it can be quickly located and the other one given to the individual who will be concerned with your final arrangements.

 Once we receive your donor form, we will send you an acknowledgment letter with a donor card that you can carry in your wallet.
-If you should ever need more cards, please contact the Department of Integrative Physiology & Anatomy.
+If you should ever need more cards, please contact the Center for Anatomical Sciences.

 Not usually.
 However, if you die outside Dallas or Tarrant County, your estate would need to pay for transportation to the health science center.
 Also, your family will need to pay for certified copies of death certificates.
 It will be their responsibility to get any needed copies through the Bureau of Vital Statistics in the city where death occurred.
 There is no cost to the family for preparation of your body, however a fee will be assessed for final disposition by cremation.
-This fee is subject to increase based on the requirements and policies of the Department of Integrative Physiology & Anatomy.
+This fee is subject to increase based on the requirements and policies of the Center for Anatomical Sciences.

 No. Paying an individual or an estate for a donation is against the law.

 Your nearest family member or executor of your estate should call our department at 817-735-2047, Monday through Friday, 8 a.m.-5 p.m.
 If it’s after hours, contact the UNT Health Science Center Campus Police at 817-735-2210.
 They will notify us immediately, and we will make the necessary arrangements.